mander39/Assignment-3-Website-Smash/README.md

 1. 2/3 of the original pages were about sports, so I took sports.php from timbuktu to use for content, replacing the video game content
 1. Historical info was recoupled into a history section for each subdivision
 1. Added content about the Superbowl/NBA Finals/World Series so that every subsection had a championships section
+1. Added content about teams/players to better satisfy side by side layout requirement

 # Design
 * Maintained component: the color scheme